ashishps1/awesome-low-level-design/problems/atm.md

-# Designing an ATM System: Object-Oriented Approach in Java
+# Designing an ATM System

-This comprehensive guide covers the design and implementation of an Automated Teller Machine (ATM) system using object-oriented programming in Java.
+This guide covers the design and implementation of an Automated Teller Machine (ATM) system using object-oriented programming in Java.

-## Introduction
-We explore the object-oriented design of an ATM system, demonstrating how Java can be used to create a functional and efficient system.

 ## System Requirements
 Our ATM system is designed to handle: